-Forty-six years ago the U.S. Congress recognized the critical need to assure that the benefits of a higher education be made accessible to everyone.
+Forty-eight years ago the U.S. Congress recognized the critical need to assure that the benefits of a higher education be made accessible to everyone.
 Title III of the Higher Education Act of 1965 was enacted to provide Federal assistance for a program to strengthen and improve the academic quality, Title III of the Higher Education Act of 1965 was enacted to provide Federal assistance for a program to strengthen and improve the academic quality, strengthen the administrative capacity, and establish an endowment fund in order to achieve growth and self-sufficiency for developing institutions.
 Amendments to the Act have altered some of the elements of the program, but it remains basically as written-an instrument to provide assistance to institutions demonstrating a constructive effort to strengthen themselves.
 The annual amount allocated by Congress to support the Title III Programs exceeds $300,000,000 of which Historically Black Institutions under the Obama Administration receives approximately $250,000,000.
 In recent years, nearly 500 colleges and universities throughout the United States, its territories, and possessions have received Title III funds annually.

 The current Title III legislation authorizes three distinct programs: Part A - Strengthening Institution Programs; Part B - Strengthening Historically Black Colleges and Universities (HBCU) Program (undergraduate) and Strengthening Historically Black Graduate Institutions (HBGI) Program; and Part C - Endowment Challenge Grant Program.
 Fayetteville State University presently receives support under the undergraduate program of Part B and formally under Part C.